NightfuryEquinn/NightfuryEquinn/README.md

 - The more I learnt, the happier I am.
 - Achievement-affiliated.
 - Sometimes might speak about Physics or Astronomy for no reason.
+- Tends to change topics very fast but will try to keep on business.

 <hr/>